USS Arizona: Flagship of the Fleet

 The United States government created the Territory of Arizona on February 24, 1863.
 Follow the journey from westward expansion through statehood to see how Arizona evolved.

-The governor conducts executive business with the officers of the government, executes the laws, and communicates with the legislative branch.
-This office was used by the Arizona governor until 1974, and has been reconstructed to appear as it did during the first year of statehood.
+The Governor conducts executive business with the officers of the government, executes the laws, and communicates with the legislative branch.
+This location was used by the Arizona Governor until 1974 and features first Governor of Arizona, a rotation of past Governors and the 23rd Governer of the State.

 Historic House Chamber